aisamanra/lektor/README.md

 RSS/Atom/ActivityStream feeds, this will generally be the URL at which the feed is hosted.
-For other things—for example, for services which may not have a web equivalent—it might instead be a tag URI or some other opaque identifier.
+For other things—for example, for services which may not have a web equivalent—it might instead be a [tag URI](http://tools.ietf.org/html/rfc4151) or some other opaque identifier.
 - `name`: The human-readable name of the feed.
-This is produced by the fetcher and should not be changed by a viewer.
+This is produced by the fetcher and should not be changed by a viewer, even if a user wants to alias the name to something else.

 Optional elements for a `feed` include: